line/line-bot-sdk-java/CONTRIBUTING.md

 ### Install dependencies

 This project uses Gradle as the build system.
-Make sure you have JDK installed (JDK 17 or later is recommended).
+Make sure you have JDK installed (JDK 17 or later is required).

 ```bash
 ./gradlew build
 ```

-This will download all dependencies and build the project.
+This will download all dependencies, check for the build and build the project.

 ### Understand the project structure

 The project structure is as follows:
 - `clients`: The main client libraries.
-- `line-bot-webhook`: Webhook handling code.
+- `line-bot-webhook`: Webhook event definition.
-- `line-bot-parser`: Parser utilities.
+- `line-bot-parser`: Webhook Parser and its Signature Verification libraries.
 - `line-bot-jackson`: Jackson customizations for the SDK.
 - `generator`: Code generator for the libraries.
 - `samples`: Example projects that use the library.
-- `tests`: Test utilities.
+- `tests`: internal test for gradle.
 - `spring-boot`: Spring Boot integration components.

 ### Edit pebble template